 Photo #4 – Photo of You Presenting

-If you give a talk in a high-profile setting, then you must be someone.
-Most likely, a specialist, Right?
-This is the message you wish to covey, when you add such a photo to your deck.
+If you give a talk in a high-profile setting, then you must be someone, right?
+Most likely, a specialist or something… This is the message you wish to covey, when you add such a photo to your deck.

 Let’s assume that your startup is in cyber security.
-If you share a photo from your talk re: growing lettuce throughout a climate change… That just won’t lead to the impact you desire…
+If you share a photo where you talk about growing lettuce throughout a climate change… That just won’t cut it.

 Recommendation Letters, TV Interviews, Certifications…

 Ok, you got the point… Just add to the deck whatever photo or image which works for you.
-The goal is to convey a message.
-To create a sense of traction or success.
-To engage with the viewer in an emotional level.
+The goal is to convey the message of being somebody, to create a sense of traction or success.
+With that you’d engage with your judges in an emotional level.

-If you happen to be interviewed in the TV, take a snapshot from there.
-If you have a reference letter from a business partner or an end-user, that would make an impression as well.
+If you happen to be interviewed in the TV, then why won’t you take a snapshot and add it to your deck?
+If you have a reference letter from a business partner or an end-user, that would make an impression just as well.

 In my case, I am also a mentor in several startup accelerators.
-Thus I could use a certificate of recognition from there.
-Being a mentor indicates that I should be able to lead a startup.
-So it makes sense…
+Thus I could add a certificate of recognition to my deck.
+Being a mentor indicates that I should know a thing or two about the risk-capital industry…

 How to Differentiate Your Startup with Photos – Summary

-Here are Photos Which Could be Used in your Deck
+Here are Photos Which Could be of use in your Deck

 - Photo of you giving a talk in a conference